durrantlab/autogrow4/tutorial/TUTORIAL.md

    reactions to use for Mutation.
 2. `--function_group_library` str: Required. type=strThis PATH for a dictionary
    of functional groups to be used for Mutation.
-3. `--complimentary_mol_directory` str: Required.
+3. `--complementary_mol_directory` str: Required.
 This PATH to the directory containing all the molecules being used to react with.
 The directory should contain .smi files contain SMILES of molecules containing the functional group represented by that file.
 Each file should be named with the same